LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Methodology

 where $\mathbbm{1}$ denotes the indicator function, and $\gB^{(b)}$ is the spatial region of block $b$.
-Finally, the assigned camera set for block $b$ is defined as $\gC^{(b)}=\{ c \mid V_{c,b} \ge \tau \}$, where $\tau$ is a predefined threshold (with $\tau=0.15$) to prune views with negligible block coverage.
-This makes the procedure substantially faster, even enabling its use as a subroutine in BO, where the back-projection is computed once and reused throughout all iterations.
+Finally, the assigned camera set for block $b$ is defined as $\gC^{(b)}=\{ c \mid V_{c,b} \ge \tau \}$, where $\tau$ is a predefined threshold (with $\tau=0.1$) to prune views with negligible block coverage.
+Moreover, during KD-tree splitting we only redistribute the cameras already assigned to the parent block (instead of re-evaluating all cameras), so the cost of each split scales with the parent camera set size, enabling efficient recursive partitioning and cutline refinement.